andreirff/andreirff/README.md

 <p align=center'>
 I learn a lot from the open source community and knowledge sharing.
-<br>I currently work at IGH.
+I currently work at IGH.<br>
-<br>Founder of the customer-focused startup - ZapTI.
+Founder of the customer-focused startup - ZapTI.<br>
 </p>

 <p align='center'>